 Data Matrix generator

-The Data Matrix is a two-dimensional (2D) code consists of cells organized in black and white “cells” (squares or rectangles pattern).
+Data Matrix is a two-dimensional matrix barcode consisting of black and white “cells” or modules arranged in either a square or rectangular pattern.
 The encoded information can be text or raw data.
-The size of the data is from a few bytes up to 2 kilobytes, the length depends depends on the information to be encoded.
+The size of the data is from a few bytes up to 2 kilobytes, the length depends on the information to be encoded.

 - (Mixed): default setting.
 Enables encoding of the data using a combination of all the following encoding modes based on the type of data found.
 Normally this setting produces the best results.